-One of theAlpharetta SSDI work credit requirements is that the individual must have worked in jobs covered by the Social Security Administration.
-Additionally, the applicant must also adhere to the requirements below:
+One of the SSDI work credit requirements that applicants in Alpharetta should be aware of is that the individual must have worked in jobs covered by the Social Security Administration.
+Additionally, the applicant must also adhere to the following requirements:

-With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), and workers’ compensation claims.
+With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.